sydney-grant/compSPOT/README.md

 ## compSPOT Functions <a name = "functions"/>

-The compSPOT package contains three main functions for (1) selection of mutations hotspots (2) comparison of hotspot mutation burden between groups, and (3) comparison of mutation hotspot enrichment based on clinical and personal risk factors.
+The compSPOT package contains three main functions for (1) selection of mutation hotspots (2) comparison of hotspot mutation burden between groups, and (3) comparison of mutation hotspot enrichment based on clinical and personal risk factors.
 All functions return both numerical outputs based on analysis summary and data visualization components for quick and easy interpretation of results.